 Do we need to worry about seeing any ticks?

 Not at all – you’ll see plenty of them!
 LOL!!!
 Ticks, mosquitoes, no-see-ums/chiggers/whatever-you-call-ems will all be out there to varying degrees depending on the year and weather we’re having.
-The past few years haven’t been too bad, but feel free to bring tick repellent (HIGHLY recommended), bug spray, your ThermaCELL, or whatever you want to keep six- and eight-legged critters off of you.
+The past few years haven’t been too bad, but DO bring tick repellent (HIGHLY recommended), bug spray, your ThermaCELL, or whatever you want to keep six- and eight-legged critters off of you.
 If you can, it is HIGHLY recommended that you spray your entire hunting outfit (from socks to headgear) with Sawyers Premium Insect Repellent for Clothes and Gear. ...we are not associated with Sawyer's in any way, it just works INCREDIBLY well at keeping all creepy crawlies off of you during your hunt - even after your clothes have been washed numerous times!
 It's worth it; while we haven't heard of any confirmed cases of the "Alpha-Gal" allergy being contracted by anyone in our area, we now DO have the Lone Star tick in our area!